TooTall18T/tool_length_probe/README.md

 The functions of the routine should be tested at reduced speed before using the routine in production.

 > [!IMPORTANT]
-> This version of the routine is not compatible with version 0.6.x Probe Basic!
+> Versions up to 4.0.1 are only compatible with Probe Basic up to version 0.5.4-stable.

 The routines "tool_touch_off.ngc" and "go_to_g30.ngc" are based on the routines of the same name that came with Probe Basic.